-The Uniform Principles specify limit values12 for the pollution of groundwater.
+The Uniform Principles specify limit values for the pollution of groundwater.
 These values are:

-- 0.1 μg/l for each individual substance - 0.5 μ g/l for the sum of substances13.
+- 0.1 μg/l for each individual substance - 0.5 $\mu$ g/l for the sum of substances.

-Limit values may however be lower for some substances, because the limit values are set by specific health risk assessments of the individual substances, cf. footnote 7.
+Limit values may however be lower for some substances, if the limit values are set by specific health risk assessments of the individual substances, cf. footnote 7.